stevencombs/retrocombs.github.io/mega65/mega65.md

 Animation Courtesy [MEGA65](https://mega65.org)

 I use my DevKit not in the true developer sense, but rather to help spread the word of why every Commodore retro-computing fan needs to start saving their pennies and of course selfishly, to have a great time learning about this computer that "could have been."

+I've created [much content](https://www.stevencombs.com/mega65) about the MEGA65.
+I'm not going to go into depth about what the MEGA65 is or what it will do when released.
+Read my posts for that information.
+This page collects all my MEGA65 content onto a single quick reference page.

 ***